madeintandem/tabs/README.md

   # pass a config hash that will be passed to Redis.new
   config.redis = { :host => 'localhost', :port => 6379 }

+  # pass a prefix that will be used in addition to the "tabs" prefix with Redis keys
+  # Example: "tabs:my_app:metric_name"
+  config.prefix = "my_app"

   # override default decimal precision (5)
   # affects stat averages and task completion rate